But you hear something completely different. You think:

-Once you learn how to EQ, you can wipe out the boxiness and mud from your mixes, and forget about thin sounding vocals or harsh guitars!
+Once you learn how to EQ, you can wipe out the boxiness and mud from your mixes.
+Forget about thin sounding vocals, boomy bass or harsh guitars!

-With the correct EQ curves you can make every instrument sound just the way you want it to.
+With the correct EQ curves you can make every instrument sound exactly the way you want it to.

 EQ Strategies - The Ultimate Guide to EQ is your step by step guide to master that elusive EQ skill.
 It teaches you how to understand and recognize frequencies.
 Once you master EQ, you'll be able to create space and separation between all the instruments in your mix.